YADengUU/Data_Lab_2025/README.md

 Produce another QC dataset "extra1" that constitutes all SNPs in Chr 16 with positions between 250,000 bp and 300,000 bp, recode (export) them as 0,1,2.
 Use only data from individuals with missing call rate<5%.
 Load the recoded dataset in R or download them to local computers and open with Excel, calculate the MAF for some SNPs and check the correctness by PLINK2 command `--freq`.

 ## Day 2 - GWAS using PLINK2
+In this session, we will examine the association between high-density lipoprotein (HDL) levels and SNPs in the genotype data.
+For each SNP in the genotype data, we will run linear regression with HDL levels as the outcome/phenotype/dependent variable and SNP as the exposure/independent variable.
+The slope (beta) of the regression line represents the change in HDL levels for each additional allele, with the assumption of additive genetic effect.